 SEC Whistleblower Awards for Independent Analysis

 On January 15, 2016, the SEC announced a whistleblower award of $700,000 to a company outsider who conducted a detailed analysis that led to a successful SEC enforcement action.
-This is likely the largest award to date for independent analysis of publicly available information, and will likely encourage securities analysts and fraud examiners to disclose independent analysis to the SEC.
+This is among several awards that the SEC has provided to whistleblowers for independent analysis of publicly available information, and will likely encourage securities analysts and fraud examiners to disclose independent analysis to the SEC.

 SEC Whistleblower Program Not Limited to Corporate Insiders